 “Travelers should consider their own safety, that of the place they’re visiting and their community when they return home.”

 Last April, we published a report about the advantages and problems of the vaccine passport (read HERE).
-Now, The Washington Post has published an article about the ethics of travel of vaccinated people, sharing the perspectives of ethicists, medical experts, and tourism professionals.
+Now, The Washington Post has published an article about the travel ethics of vaccinated persons, sharing the perspectives of ethicists, medical experts, and tourism professionals.

 This July, the holidays will coincide with a significant increase in the percentage of the population vaccinated, which differs significantly from country to country and from region to region.
 A key issue, however, is what we said in our aforementioned article: “The difference between a certificate of vaccination and a certificate of immunity, […] These concepts are not superimposable, since, at present, the level of immunity achieved with the different vaccines and their effectiveness against the different strains of SARS-CoV2 has not been fully determined (read HERE).”